47chapters/letsgo/docs/how-to/develop-the-frontend.md

 The _web_ component is a [Next.js](https://nextjs.org/) application implemented in [TypeScript](https://www.typescriptlang.org/).
 It is based on the [Next.js's App Router](https://nextjs.org/docs/app) paradigm.

-The boilerplate LetsGo provides does not rely on any specific React UI framework.
-All components are implemented in plain HTML with minimal inline styling.
-The focus is on designing the right routing structure and logic with the expectation you will bring your own UI framework to create a branded experience.
+LetsGo boilerplate uses the [shadcn/ui](https://ui.shadcn.com/) component framework with [TailwindCSS](https://tailwindcss.com/) to organize the UI, which strikes a balance between out-of-the-box value and the flexibility you need to make the app look your own.

 When [running locally](./run-locally.md), the _web_ component is hosted as a plain [Node.js](https://nodejs.org/) HTTP server on `http://localhost:3000`.